Glossary of technical writing terms

 authoring memory

-Software that helps technical authors to write consistently.
+Authoring memory is software that helps technical authors to write consistently.
 Source text is stored in a database.
 When a technical author writes text that is similar to text in the database, the software supplies the stored text to the technical author.
 If the stored text is suitable, the technical author can use it.
-See also controlled language; controlled vocabulary; translation memory.
+Refer also to controlled language; controlled vocabulary; translation memory.

 automated translation